Tianscar/Tianscar/README.txt

 Claims to be "Karstian Lee"
 It's "Karstian", not "Khristian" or "Karsten", I think it's a unique name ;)

-Amateur programmer, programming just for fun
-Sometimes developing open source projects, but never been involved in any open source community No account on StackOverflow
+Amateur programmer, programming just for fun, not experienced Sometimes developing open source projects, but never been involved in any open source community No account on StackOverflow